aaigner/LIGGGHTS-PUBLIC/README.md

 	```

 	Note that unlike the LIGGGHTS-PUBLIC fork of ParticulateFlow, this will create
-	again one big binary file `liggghts`, because the required code change for Windows would be to big.
+	again one big binary file `liggghts`, because the required code change for Windows would be to big (annoying ;) ) .

 3. Installation (optional)